phoboslab/wipeout-rewrite/README.md

 Building on Linux should be as simple as installing CMake, GLEW, and the necessary platform libraries from your package manager.
-For brevity, this guide assumes that the necessary development tools (i.e. a C complier, make) have already been installed.
+For brevity, this guide assumes that the necessary development tools (i.e. a C compiler, make) have already been installed.
 The SDL2 platform should only require the `sdl2` library and headers, whilst the Sokol platform requires the library/headers for: